jobial-io/sclap/README.md

 ```

 which is just a usual monadic expression using the `CommandLineArgSpec` Free monad mentioned above.
 The for part of the
-for comprehension binds the options and parameters to names, and the yield section returns the application logic.
+comprehension binds the options and parameters to names, and the yield section returns the application logic.
 As
 mentioned before, the return type of the yield part is always `IO[_]`.
 This is important: `IO` is pure and allows the
 library to process the description safely, without any side-effects.
 To make it more convenient for applications that do
 not use Cats Effect, Sclap provides safe implicits to lift other common return types (`Future`, `Try` or `Any`) into an